Mark Robinson (American politician): Tenure as lieutenant governor

 Robinson was sworn in on January 9, 2021.
-During his tenure, Robinson has had a fraught relationship with Democratic Governor Roy Cooper; Robinson described communication between the two as "nonexistent".
+During his tenure, Robinson had a fraught relationship with Democratic Governor Roy Cooper; Robinson described communication between the two as "nonexistent".
 As lieutenant governor, the Constitution of North Carolina prescribed that Robinson serve as acting governor when Cooper left the state, although Cooper regularly did not inform Robinson on his departures.

 As lieutenant governor, Robinson was empowered to preside over sessions of the North Carolina Senate, but did not do so frequently after his first year in office, instead leaving that duty to the Senate president pro tempore.
 Robinson was also, by virtue of his elective office, an ex officio member of several state boards.
 As of September 2024, he had attended most of the Council of State's meetings, approximately half of the State Board of Education's meetings, four of the State Board of Community Colleges' meetings, four of the Energy Policy Council's meetings, and none of the Military Affairs Commission's meetings.
 In 2023, Robinson convinced the legislature to pass legislation establishing the North Carolina Medal of Valor for law enforcement officers and making his office responsible for its implementation.

+When Robinson's successor, Rachel Hunt, moved her office into the Hawkins-Hartness House, which serves as the official office of the lieutenant governor, in January 2025, her administration found that many of the furnishings and office equipment had been removed by Robinson.